chungvuiloong/retink_landingpage/README.md

 - added floating animation to retink mascot.
 - added clean and clear fonts for reader-friendliness.
 - added social media buttons that links to retinks social media.

-## Additional
-- Change purple logos to black with red highlights
+- added new edited logos (with company colours) in features components/ section.